-- 1. Monitor the impacts of growth on the city of Chula Vista's fiscal well-being, considering both operating and capital improvement costs and revenues. - 2.
-Monitor and update the effectiveness of the development impact fee programs, considering the appropriate and timely use of such funds. - 3.
+- Monitor the impacts of growth on the city of Chula Vista's fiscal well-being, considering both operating and capital improvement costs and revenues. - 2.
+Monitor and update the effectiveness of the development impact feel programs, considering the appropriate and timely use of such funds. - 3.
 Monitor and update the effectiveness of various public facility master plans to ensure adequate funding will be available to meet the demands of growth.

-- 1. Fiscal Impact Analyses and Public Facilities Financing Plans, at the time they are adopted, shall ensure that new development offsets the cost of development. - 2.
-The city shall establish and maintain, at sufficient levels to ensure the timely delivery of infrastructure and services needed to support growth, consistent with the threshold standards, a Development Impact Fee, capital improvement funding, and other necessary funding programs or mechanisms.
+- 1. Fiscal Impact Analyses and Public Facilities Financing Plans, at the time they are adopted, shall ensure that new development offsets the cost of development generates sufficient revenue to offset the cost of providing municipal services and facilities to that development. - 2.
+The city shall establish and maintain at sufficient levels to ensure the timely delivery of infrastructure and services needed to support growth, consistent with the threshold standards, a Development Impact Fee, capital improvement funding and other necessary funding programs or mechanisms.